How to Create a To-Do List That Actually Works

 Operating Rules

-Spend 5 minutes each evening creating tomorrow list.
-Evening planners are about 20% more productive the next day than morning planners.
-Crossing off completed tasks triggers dopamine, fueling motivation for the next item.
+Spend 5 minutes each evening creating tomorrow's list.
+Evening planners are about 20% more productive the next day compared to morning planners.
+By establishing the next day's plan at night, you eliminate morning decision load and can act the moment you wake up.

 Key Takeaways